Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3preclass.md

 - Richard Feynman [source](https://www.youtube.com/watch?v=eLQ2atfqk2c&t=24m2s)

-Microscopes are an essential tool in our ability to learn about living systems.
+Microscopes are an essential tool for exploring the beauty of living systems.
 In week-1's reading, you encountered        Van Leeuwenhoek's simple yet powerful microscope.
-Building microscopes that enable us to observe biological systems across various scales have been an ongoing and exciting area of scientific and engineering research.
+Since Van Leeuwenhoek's time, building microscopes - that enable us to observe living matter across various scales - have been an ongoing and exciting area research .
+Microscopes also enable us to monitor and visualize bioengineered systems.
+For example, you may build a genetic circuit in *E. coli* that produces green fluorescent proteins (that can be visulized and quantified by a microscope)  when it detects environmental toxins such as lead or arsenic.
+See BIOE 44: Fundamentals for Engineering Biology Lab.

 *Optional reading:

-Nobel prize in chemistry 2014 for the development of super-resolved fluorescence microscopy [How the optical microscope became a nanoscope](https://www.nobelprize.org/uploads/2018/06/popular-chemistryprize2014.pdf), and [Scientifc Background ](https://www.nobelprize.org/uploads/2018/06/advanced-chemistryprize2014.pdf).
+Nobel prize in chemistry 2014, for the development of super-resolved fluorescence microscopy [How the optical microscope became a nanoscope](https://www.nobelprize.org/uploads/2018/06/popular-chemistryprize2014.pdf), and [Scientifc Background ](https://www.nobelprize.org/uploads/2018/06/advanced-chemistryprize2014.pdf).

-Nobel prize in chemistry 2017 for developing cryo-electron microscopy for the high-resolution structure determinationof biomolecules in solution [They captured life in atomic detail](https://www.nobelprize.org/uploads/2018/06/popular-chemistryprize2017.pdf), and [Scientifc Background ](https://www.nobelprize.org/uploads/2018/06/advanced-chemistryprize2017.pdf)*
+Nobel prize in chemistry 2017, for developing cryo-electron microscopy for the high-resolution structure determinationof biomolecules in solution [They captured life in atomic detail](https://www.nobelprize.org/uploads/2018/06/popular-chemistryprize2017.pdf), and [Scientifc Background ](https://www.nobelprize.org/uploads/2018/06/advanced-chemistryprize2017.pdf)*

 ### Self-Assessment - Maker or Explorer